-10. Jordan Lake Rules Compliance
+9. Jordan Lake Rules Compliance

-Regulatory Requirement: The Jordan Lake Rules are a nutrient management strategy designed to restore water quality in the lake by reducing the amount of pollution entering upstream.
+Regulatory Requirement: The Jordan Lake Rules are a nutrient management strategy designed to restore water quality in the lake by reducing pollution entering the lake.
 Restoration and protection of the lake is essential because it serves as a water supply for several thriving communities, a prime recreation area for more than a million visitors each year, and an important aquatic ecosystem.

 Background: Jordan Lake was impounded in 1983 by damming the Haw River near its confluence with the Deep River.
-It was created to provide flood control, water supply, protection of water quality downstream, fish and wildlife conservation, and recreation.
-The lake has had water quality issues from the beginning, with the North Carolina Environmental Management Commission declaring it as nutrient-sensitive waters (NSW) the same year it was impounded.
+It was created to provide flood control, water supply, fish and wildlife conservation, and recreation.
+The lake has had water quality issues from the beginning, with the NC Environmental Management Commission declaring it as nutrient-sensitive waters (NSW) the same year it was impounded.
 Since that time, Jordan Lake has consistently rated as eutrophic or hyper-eutrophic, with excessive levels of nutrients present.
 The most relevant provisions in the rules for Carrboro relate to stormwater management for both new and existing development, riparian buffers, and fertilizer application.